CSinclair89/RealEstateData/README.md

 ## Goals

 - Use Python to clean data fields into proper data types for aggregation and visualization.
-- Ran correlation coefficients, as well as R-squared, to assess how strongly various data points are correlated.
+- Run correlation coefficients, as well as R-squared, to assess how strongly various data points are correlated.
 - Run a linear regression to forecast future trends, based on current data.

 ## Outcomes